nguyenquan12121/click_to_youtrack/README.md

 ## Showcase

-- Authenticating with youtrack
+- Authenticating with YouTrack
   ![alt text](screenshots/1.png)
-- Successfull github repository search
+- Successful GitHub repository search
   ![alt text](screenshots/2.png)
-- Selecting 3 issues then importing them leads to this prompt
+- Selecting 3 issues and importing them leads to this prompt
   ![alt text](screenshots/3.png)
-- Successfull issue import
+- Successful issue import
   ![alt text](screenshots/4.png)
-- Logging into Youtrack, the 3 issues have been imported (newly starred ones)
+- Logging into YouTrack, the 3 issues have been imported (newly starred ones)
   ![alt text](screenshots/5.png)
-- Title, Description, Status, State have been imported
+- Title, description, status and state have been imported
   ![alt text](screenshots/6.png)
 - Imported issues are colored green
   ![alt text](screenshots/7.png)
-- Use `Check Sync Status` to see if the issues are updated on github.
-Use `Sync All Mapped Issues` push new issues to Youtrack
+- Use `Check Sync Status` to see if the issues are updated on GitHub.
+Use `Sync All Mapped Issues` to push new issues to Youtrack
   ![alt text](screenshots/8.png)